How to Create Calligram Poetry: Surrealism Art Interdisciplinary Lesson Plan

 Calligraphic composition in the form of a lion – Ahmed Hilmi – Ink and watercolor on paper – Ottoman Turkey 1913 via Brewminate

-In Islamic culture (which includes Arabs, Ottomans, and Persian culture), calligraphy evolved from writing style to a representative medium in itself.
+In Islamic culture (which includes Arabs, Ottomans, and Persian culture), calligraphy evolved from a writing style to a representative medium in itself.

 There are multiple reasons why calligraphy became so important in Islamic culture.
-Is a well-known fact that Islamic art is traditionally aniconic (meaning that it refrains from representing sentient beings, as the creation of life is believed to be prerogative of God), instead favoring abstract and symbolic representation.
+Is a well-known fact that Islamic art is traditionally aniconic (meaning that it refrains from representing sentient beings, as the creation of life is believed to be the prerogative of God), instead favoring abstract and symbolic representation.
 However, the other important reason behind the popularity of calligraphy is the importance of the written text and the notion of writing in Islamic culture.

 Ayet El-Korsy (The Throne Verse) from the holy Quran drawn with Arabic Calligraphy in a horse shape